IBM VPC Licensing

 Practical Examples of VPC Licensing Calculations

-Understanding how to apply VPC licensing through practical examples can provide clarity and assist in avoiding common pitfalls.
+Understanding how to apply VPC licensing through practical examples can provide clarity and help avoid common pitfalls.
 Here are some examples:

 Example 1: Single VM Deployment

-An organization deploys IBM WebSphere on a VM with eight vCPUs.
+An organization deploys IBM WebSphere on a virtual machine (VM) with eight virtual CPUs (vCPUs).
 If WebSphere requires 1 VPC per license, the organization needs 8 VPC licenses for this deployment.

 Example 2: Multiple VMs, Capped by Physical Cores

-Suppose another organization deploys IBM MQ on two VMs with 20 vCPUs, but the physical server only has 16 cores.
-Since the physical core count caps the licensing requirement, the organization would need 16 VPC licenses for IBM MQ despite the 20 vCPUs.
+Suppose another organization deploys IBM MQ on two virtual machines (VMs) with 20 vCPUs, but the physical server has only 16 cores.
+Since the physical core count caps the licensing requirement, the organization would need 16 VPC licenses for IBM MQ, even though it has 20 vCPUs.

 Example 3: IBM Cloud Pak for Data

-An organization uses IBM Cloud Pak for Data across a cluster of VMs with 40 vCPUs.
+An organization uses IBM Cloud Pak for Data across a cluster of virtual machines (VMs) with 40 vCPUs.
 The VPC-to-license ratio for the data services they utilize is 4:1.
-Therefore, they need ten licenses (40 VPCs ÷ 4).
+Therefore, they need ten licenses (40 VPCs รท 4).

 Staying Compliant with VPC Licensing

-- Monitor Usage Continuously: Use monitoring tools to monitor your vCPU allocation and ensure it aligns with your licenses.
+- Monitor Usage Continuously: Use monitoring tools to track your vCPU allocation and ensure it aligns with your license usage.

-- Regularly Review Your Licensing: Review your licensing needs as your virtual environment evolves to ensure continued compliance and cost-effectiveness.
+- Regularly review your licensing: as your virtual environment evolves, review your licensing needs to ensure continued compliance and cost-effectiveness.

 Read about IBM Aspera Licensing Models.